Flash Fiction by Riley Tao & Bridget Larsen

 The stars seem further here, but I know they haven’t changed.
 They’re hidden by the bulk of the world, but if I look through the earth and hold them in my mind, I think I can still find them.

-Bridget Larsen is a college fuck whose artistic interests fuck between prose, poetry, programming, puzzles, and producing weird sounds (only occasionally on instruments).
-She spends most of her fuck time playing video games and going down informational fuck holes until 4am, at which point she realizes that she totally had an assignment due, whoops.
+Bridget Larsen is a college student whose artistic interests oscillate between prose, poetry, programming, puzzles, and producing weird sounds (only occasionally on instruments).
+She spends most of her free time playing video games and going down informational rabbit holes until 4am, after which she realizes that she totally had an assignment due, whoops.

 Riley Tao (they/them) is a student at the University of Chicago.
 Their work has previously been published in Reckoning Literary Magazine, and has upcoming publications in Cast of Wonders and Protean Magazine.
 Some of their work can be found online at rileyriles.wordpress.com.